akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 :::

 :::info
-If you have several conversion operations, the order of the conversion operations is important.
+If you have several conversion operations, **the order of the conversion operations is important**.
 For example, for the `Temperature` measurement family to convert the `Fahrenheit` unit to the standard unit `Kelvin`, you need to define 3 conversion operations:
 1. Subtract 32
 2. Divide by 1.8